-As adults, things shouldn’t be different.
+As adults, things shouldn’t be any different.
 Who we spend most of our time with has a big impact on who we become and what we accomplish.

-Tip # 11: Attend Workshops and Seminars
+Tip # 11: Attend Workshops & Seminars

 As a military leader, you should attend workshops and seminars every year.
 Yes, you should attend your military leadership training.
-In addition, you should also find events, workshops and seminars in your local area that will teach you about leadership, influence, motivation, people skills, etc.
+In addition, you should also find events, workshops, and seminars in your local area that will teach you about leadership, influence, motivation, people skills, etc.

-You shake make it a point to attend at least one or two workshops or seminars every year.
+You should make it a point to attend at least one or two workshops or seminars every year.
 This will teach you new skills, help you meet other influential people, and make you a better leader at the same time.

 Most of these seminars are fairly priced.
 Some are even free.
 In either case, it’s hard to lose money when you invest in yourself.

-Tip # 13: Be a Student of Your Profession
+Tip # 12: Be a Student of Your Profession

-In summary, these are 13 ways to develop your own military leadership skills, so you can be a better military leader.
+In summary, these are 13 ways to develop your military leadership skills, so you can be a better military leader.
 None of these tips are one time things.
 Instead, these are things you should do on an ongoing basis throughout your military career.